Jack Suwinski Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (46) this season while batting .217 with 24 extra-base hits.
+- Suwinski has 48 hits, which leads Pittsburgh hitters this season, while batting .223 with 24 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 138th in batting average, 57th in on-base percentage, and 36th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 133rd, his on-base percentage ranks 42nd, and he is 34th in the league in slugging.

-- Suwinski has an RBI in 24 of 69 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in three contests.
+- Suwinski has an RBI in 25 of 70 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in three contests.

-- In 36.2% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (10.1%).
+- He has scored in 37.1% of his games this year, with more than one run scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.